tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 **Click the play button on the bottom right.** You should see the number of calls displayed.

 **Hit “Save” on the top right.** Name the question “Total Calls Received”.
 When prompted to add to a dashboard, select “Sensor Data”.

-**Click Save** in the top right corner.
+Click Save.

 ![Total Calls Received](img/total_calls_received.png)